BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 # Units and symbols

 Bitcoin, bits, sats.
 The format and presentation of bitcoin values are probably amongst the most challenging for new users.
-Here we provide observations and recommendations on current usage in the context of established, global standards.
-The surest way to achieve wide-scale adoption is to formalize what is already being used today.
+While there are no official standards for how they should be used, a good way to achieve converging user experiences is to formalize what is widely used today.

 Despite the challenge of the fractional aspect and the abundance of digits used to present the value of bitcoin, the intent is to serve as a guide to format the values so they can easily be scanned, quick to read, and intuitive to remember.